 The student who elects to major in Social Work at ULM is expected to maintain a level of academic performance consistent with their major.
 In addition to academic expectations, social work students must demonstrate professional behavior which reflects a commitment to the ethics of the social work profession.
 Students are expected to read, understand, and sign the "Student Acknowledgement of Ethical Behavior and Agreement to Abide: Statement of Ethical Social Work Practice and Program Requirements and Sanctions for Violations of Ethical Behavior."

 The knowledge, values, and skills required for entry into the social work profession are learned in the classroom and through practical experience.
-Practical experience is gained through volunteer work and through field experience.
-The volunteer work component of the Department of Social Work involves serving as a volunteer for 30 hours in Human Behavior and the Social Environment I (SOCW 2005) and 30 hours in Interviewing and the Helping Relationship (SOCW 3001).
-This experience has helped students in deciding whether social work is the profession they want to pursue and in selecting a field of practice early in their university career.
+Practical experience is gained through service and experiential learning and through field experience.
+The service learning component of the Social Work Program involves selecting a community agency to study and provide a community service for in Human Behavior and the Social Environment I (SOCW 2005).
+The experiential component requires 30 hours of hands on agency experience in Interviewing and the Helping Relationship (SOCW 3001).
+These experiences have helped students in deciding whether social work is the profession they want to pursue and in selecting a field of practice early in their university career.